 My newborn took long naps… but only in the swing.
 Any time I tried to put him down in the crib, he’d wake up screaming (or only sleep for a few minutes before waking up).

 Another favorite way he’d nap was when someone was holding him.
 So of course I tried holding him as he started to drift to sleep, planning to put him down once he was in a deep sleep.
-But once again, he’d wake up as soon as his head touched the mattress.
+But he’d gotten so used to being held to sleep that he’d wake up as soon as I put him down.

 He slept in the crib every night just fine, but simply refused to nap in it.
 And while I welcomed the long naps in the swing, Moby wrap, or even in my arms, I knew that this wasn’t a sustainable way to get him to nap.